CricHQ

 The company has been described as "one of New Zealand’s largely unsung tech success stories" by one of New Zealand's leading technology journalists.

-In October 2016, CricHQ's then-Executive Chair, Mike Loftus, was invited to visit India with New Zealand's Prime Minister, John Key, as part of a trade delegation.
+In October 2016, cricHQ's then-Executive Chair, Mike Loftus, was invited to visit India with New Zealand's Prime Minister, John Key, as part of a trade delegation.

-In December 2016, former Saatchi & Saatchi Chair and CEO Kevin Roberts was appointed as Chair of CricHQ's board.
+In December 2016, former Saatchi & Saatchi Chair and CEO Kevin Roberts was appointed as Chair of cricHQ's board.

-In October 2017, CricHQ was put in voluntary receivership by majority shareholders Tembusu Partners who appointed insolvency experts KordaMentha to sell the business.
-CricHQ was purchased by a group of private investors and continues to trade.